table of contents

 Mindful eating and food journals: The dynamic duo

 By themselves, mindful eating and food journaling are helpful ways to bring awareness to your eating.
-Together, they can be your superpower for fighting against mindless eating and boosting your weight loss success.
+Together, they can help you stick to your weight management plan.

 Eating behaviors can often be driven by our mood and how we feel.
 Using mindful eating skills and food journals, you can learn the differences between eating for physical hunger and emotional eating.